 Information For Authors

 If your research interests relate to our journal's objectives, we want to invite you to publish with us.
 We seek manuscripts about practical information on physiological, pharmacological, psychological, and pathological forces that impact children.
 All our published papers are high-quality and double-blinded peer-reviewed.
 Manuscripts supported by NIH will be submitted for PubMed selected citations.
-The journal charges only an Article Processing/ Publishing (APC) fee.
+The journal charges ONLY an Article Processing/Publishing (APC) fee.
 No submission fee is needed.
-If authors experience financial hardship, he/she could ask for APC viewer during the time of submission.
+If authors are experiencing financial hardship the can ask for APC fee view at the time of submission.
 We hope that you will consider our journal for your next publication.

-Our authors need to adhere to the Ethical principle of publications strongly:
+Our authors must adhere to the ethical principles of publications:

-* The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, this has been appropriately cited or quoted.
+* The authors should ensure that they have written entirely original works.
+If the authors have used the work and/or words of others, this has been appropriately cited or quoted.

 * Authors may be asked to provide the raw data connected with a paper for editorial review and should be prepared to provide public access to such data.

 * An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
 SPPH, LLC does not view the following uses of a work as prior publication: publication in the form of an abstract; publication as an academic thesis; publication as an electronic preprint.

 * Proper acknowledgment of the work of others must always be given.

 * All submissions must include disclosure of all relationships that could be viewed as presenting a potential conflict of interest.

 * When an author discovers a significant error or inaccuracy in his/her own published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.